onojaMatthew/SaaS-client/README.md

 ## Aplication manual

-The application is ready for us as soon as it's lauched.
+The application is ready for use as soon as it's lauched.

 The home route is for users.
 On this screen are two buttons, `Login` and `Register`.
 The buttons are for visiting users to register or login to interact with the contents on the application.